rmandors/Typical-Testors/README.md

 # Typical-Testors-Calculator

-A basic implementation for a Typical Testors Calculator using BT and YYC algorithms.
+A basic C++ implementation for a Typical Testors Calculator using BT and YYC algorithms.

 For a better comprehension of these algorithms, check these articles: